YasuhiroABE/CouchDB-WebProxy_Auth_Handler/README.md

 If true, the handler requires the X-Auth-CouchDB-Token http header.

 If the couchdb can be accessed from a remote host, it will protect the couchdb server from the fake http authorization header.

+#### webproxy\_secret\_value (default: unset)
+If unset, the X-Auth-CouchDB-Token value is depending on just the secret parameter.

+To improve the security, it will be used with the secret value to calucate the SHA1MAC.
+Please see the example section.

 Installation
 ------------